golf1052/venmo-for-slack/README.md

   - amount = Venmo amount
   - note = Venmo message
   - recipients = list of recipients, can specify Venmo username, phone number prefixed with phone: or email prefixed with email:
+- /venmo alias id alias
+  - example: /venmo alias 4u$3r1d sam
+  - set an alias for a Venmo username
-- venmo pending (to OR from)
+- /venmo pending (to OR from)
   - returns pending venmo charges, defaults to to
   - also returns ID for payment completion
-- venmo complete accept/reject number
+- /venmo complete accept/reject number
   - accept OR reject a payment with the given ID
-- venmo code code
+- /venmo code code
   - code = Venmo authentication code
-- venmo help
+- /venmo help
   - this help message

 # Setup